What Qualifies as Valid Proof of Insurance

 Digital Proof of Insurance

 Digital proof has become the standard across the United States.
-Electronic insurance cards displayed on smartphones, tablets, or even smartwatches are now valid in 49 states plus Washington D.C.
-New Mexico remains the only exception — the state still requires physical insurance cards and does not legally authorize digital proof during traffic stops or at the DMV.
+Electronic insurance cards displayed on smartphones or tablets are now valid in 49 states plus Washington D.C.
+New Mexico remains the only exception — the state still lacks specific legislation authorizing digital proof during traffic stops or at the DMV, meaning drivers there must carry a physical card.

 Declaration Page Explained